WeSpeakEnglish/ANTIRTOS/README.md

 Imagine you are using little MCU and want to save space or do not have enough resources.
 ### Or maybe do not want to use RTOS or not possible, because…
 1. Do not want to learn RTOS operations and critical section stuff.
-2. Difficult to debug.
+2. RTOS is difficult to debug.
-3. Save resources and manage your code, not RTOS.
+3. Want to save resources and manage your code, not RTOS.
-4. No RTOS is ported to your platform, for example, in the case of very small and cheap microcontrollers.
+4. You do not have enough space for RTOS on MCU.

 ### Here is the solution, using function pointer queues easily:
 1. Interrupts kept fast and controllable, no blocking anymore.